AdriaBaro/adriabaro.github.io/projects/TPA/text.md

 The second part aimed to propose a new product program based on the identified goals.

 ### METHODOLOGY
+#### PART 1: What can Danfoss product program be improved?
+The first part of the project consisted of a deep investigation of Danfoss current product program (market, valves design, production, sales, etc.).
+After having the right understanding, three posters were elaborated to provide an overview of what Danfoss was offering, to whom and how.
+The first poster consisted on a Product Family Master Plan (PFMP), showing the link between customer needs and the engineering part of the solenoid valves.
+<a href="1_PFMP_poster.pdf" target="_blank">PFMP poster</a>

+#### PART 2: How to improve Danfoss product program?

 ### THE TEAM
 This project was performed with a fellow students of the same master.
 Both of us were involved in all the parts.